The Difference Between Picky Eating & Problem Feeding for Kids on the Autism Spectrum

 Picky Eaters vs Problem Feeders

-The SOS Approach to Feeding defines a picky eater as a child with:
+The SOS Approach to Feeding defines a picky eater as a child who:

-Foods lost due to “burn out” because of a food jag are usually re-gained after a 2 week break
+Re-gains a food due to “burn out” after a 2 week break

-Able to tolerate new foods on plate and usually can touch or taste a new food (even if reluctantly)
+Can tolerate new foods on their plate and will usually can touch or taste a new food, even reluctantly

 Frequently eats a different set of foods than the rest of the family, but usually eats with the family